Critical Media Literacy

-The Centre for Critical Media Literacy (CCML) at Dublin Institute of Technology has extended the deadline for proposals for papers and panels at its second annual conference.
+The Centre for Critical Media Literacy (CCML) at Dublin Institute of Technology looks forward to welcoming you to its second annual conference.

 With societies experiencing a widespread loss of trust in ‘surveillance capitalism’, how can a genuinely critical media literacy help to analyse and transform the relationship between personal and civic data and corporate profit?
 What alternatives — social, political, economic and technological — already exist, and what further innovations can we generate?

-Proposals are welcome from various disciplines, on themes including but not limited to: computation for social, gaming and information networks; participation and engagement; legacy media in perpetual ‘crisis’; social-media institutions and platforms; and pedagogy in and beyond media studies.
+Papers will be presented from various disciplines, on themes including computation for social, gaming and information networks; participation and engagement; legacy media in perpetual ‘crisis’; social-media institutions and platforms; and pedagogy in and beyond media studies.